vipghn4/knowledge_notes/notes/Blockchain/Papers/Bitcoin - A P2P electronic cash system.md

     $\to$ He then concurrently buys another $10 shirt with the same $10 already paid to the cashier
 * *Root of problem*.
 Someone could add two transactions that consume from the same output
-    * *Intuition*.
-The blockchain is branching into two concurrent chain
 * *Centralized solution*.
 Have a trusted central authority, or mint, checking every transaction for double spending
     * *Idea*.
 After each transaction, the coin must be returned to the mint to issue a new coin